 - Pouring into a large, shallow container to set as a block of jelly which is then cut into smaller portions.

-It’s often said that you eat with your eyes, and that’s very true for this osmanthus konnyaku jelly recipe.
-The way you set the jelly actually does affect the taste of the jelly (again blind-tested on friends)- when ladling the jelly into the individual fancy molds, you have more control over the amount of tea and goji berries that go into each portion, and they tend to be more evenly dispersed.
+It's often said that you eat with your eyes, and that's very true for this osmanthus konnyaku jelly recipe.
+The way you set the jelly actually does affect the taste of the jelly (again blind-tested on friends)- when ladling it into the individual fancy molds, you have more control over the amount of Osmanthus tea and goji berries that go into each portion, and they tend to be more evenly dispersed.
 (This jelly is particularly suited for a koi fish mold, as the red goji berries and golden osmanthus flowers mimic the patttern of the koi fish scales, which makes a great Chinese New Year dessert.
 Gold = auspicious.
 Fish = abundance.
 All in all, you'll have lots of luck in the New Year if you eat koi-shaped Osmanthus jelly!
 For more Chinese New Year recipes that 1 person can single-handedly prepare for a group of people, check out this link.)

 Alternatively, when you pour the entire mixture into a large container, the osmanthus and wolfberries usually just clump together and float in layers (Make sure that the container is a wide one- you want to form a shallow layer of jelly.
 If you use a deep but small container, the osmanthus (if all left in the tea) and wolfberries will have no place to spread out and will form very thick layers which will create an ugly jelly with a very fibrous texture and bitter aftertaste.
 To make the wolfberries and tea spread through the jelly evenly, give the mix a stir every now and then before the jelly fully solidifies.)
 After the jelly sets, you can then cut it into squares with a sharp knife or use a cookie cutter to cut shapes out.
 Do note that the second method results in a lot of "wastage"- the bits of jelly around the shape, though still edible, will be very awkwardly shaped.